 This project marks the first step in investigating the properties of the LTC's SLMs.
 In the future, we hope to characterize the phase range of the device using a Michelson interferometer.

-We also hope to expand upon the blazing techniques described by Bowman et al to increase the diffraction efficiency of our device.
+We will also explore the blazing techniques described by Bowman et al. [1] to increase the diffraction efficiency of our device.

 References and Acknowledgements